Introduction to Bacon & the Art of Living

 Join us on Facebook

 Note 1: The actual event was when I visited an English town with Jeppe.
 I was sitting at the window looking out on the main town square, writing an email to the kids.
-I was very homesick and felt that I have achieved my goal of being in Egland.
+I was very homesick and felt that I had achieved my goal of being in England.

 Note 2: The exact quote about the system invented by Oake is, “He discovered that the antiseptic properties of salt were to be found apart from chloride of sodium (salt), and that the obnoxious effects of dissolving the albumen in the curing process could, therefore, be avoided.
 This is supposed to be the key to the new system of curing.
 By the new process of treatment, it is said that the bacon and hams, although thoroughly cured with the very essence of salt, still retain all the albumen originally in the meat, and yet do not taste salty to the palate.”
 (Molineux, 1898)